yuheho7749/amdgpu-settings-rust/README.md

 ## Installation
 1. Run `cargo build --release`.
 2. Run the `install.sh` script to install file.
 3. `cp` the `amdgpu-settings.example` profile to `/etc/default/amdgpu-settings.[PROFILE-NAME]`.
+It is HIGHLY recommended to have `/etc/default/amdgpu-settings.default` as it will be the profile used by default.

 ### Optional `Systemd` Installation
-- For auto-start, enable the service with `systemctl enable amdgpu-settings`
+- For auto-start, enable the service with `systemctl enable amdgpu-settings`.
+NOTE: `/etc/default/amdgpu-settings.default` must exist as the service will use that profile by default.
+To change it, edit the `amdgpu-settings.service` file and rerun the `install.sh` script.

 ## Usage
-- `amdgpu-settings set [PROFILE-NAME]` to apply profile settings (require elevated priviledges).
+- `amdgpu-settings set [PROFILE-NAME='default']` to apply profile settings (require elevated priviledges).
-- `amdgpu-settings reset [CARD-NUM]` to reset device/card settings (require elevated priviledges).
+- `amdgpu-settings reset [PROFILE-NAME='default']` to reset card# specified by the profile (require elevated priviledges).
-- `amdgpu-settings info [CARD-NUM]` to read device/card settings.
+- `amdgpu-settings info [PROFILE-NAME='default']` to read card# settings specified by the profile.
 - `amdgpu-settings --help`

 ## GPU Profile Format